hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 To encrypt data transmitted over all channels of Management Center using TLS/SSL, make sure you do all of the following:

-* Deploy Management Center on a TLS/SSL enabled container.
-See [Installing Management Center](#installing-management-center).
+* Deploy Management Center on a TLS/SSL enabled container or start it from the command line with TLS/SSL enabled.
+See [Deploying and Starting](#deploying-and-starting).
 * Enable TLS/SSL for your Hazelcast cluster.
 See [TLS/SSL](#tlsssl)
 * If you're using Clustered JMX on Management center, enable TLS/SSL for it.
 See [Enabling TLS/SSL for Clustered JMX](#enabling-tlsssl-for-clustered-jmx).
 * If you're using LDAP authentication, make sure you use LDAPS or enable the "Start TLS" field.
 See [LDAP  Authentication](#ldap-authentication).